TanglePay/GroupFi-Chatbox/packages/sdk/README.md

       ```
       Parameters:
       * `configs` (required): An object containing various configuration options
-        * `isWalletConnected` (required): Whether to connect the wallet with the Chatbox
+        * `isWalletConnected` (required): Whether the wallet is connected with the Chatbox.
-        * `provider` (optional): A Wallet Provider is an interface that allows Chatbox to interact with the wallet.
-If a wallet is connected, a provider does not need to be set.
-Otherwise, a provider must be specified.
+        * `provider` (required if `isWalletConnected` is `true`): A Wallet Provider is an interface that allows Chatbox to interact with the wallet.
+If a wallet is connected, a provider must be provided.
         * `theme` (optional): specifies the theme style for Chatbox.
 Options include light (light theme) and dark (dark theme).
 Default theme `light`.

       Example:
         ```typescript
         ChatboxSDK.loadChatbox({
           isWalletConnected: false,
           provider: provider,
           theme: 'dark'
         })
         ```
       Note `loadChatbox` currently only support Chatbox embedding on a PC but not on a mobile device.

-      Listen for the `chatbox-ready` event triggered by the chatbox to check if the Chatbox has been successfully loaded.
+      Listen to the `chatbox-ready` event triggered by the chatbox to check if the Chatbox has been successfully loaded.
 Only then is the Chatbox ready for interaction.

       1. Using `window.addEventListener`: